 Special Educational Needs and Disability

-Here at Ocker Hill Infant and Nursery School the Special Educational Needs Co-ordinator (SENCo) is Michelle Bailey.
+Here at Ocker Hill Infant and Nursery School the Special Educational Needs and Disability Co-ordinator (SENDCo) is Michelle Bailey.

 At Ocker Hill Infant and Nursery School our job is to help your child achieve the very best they can.
 We pride ourselves on our welcoming atmosphere and open door policy as well as strong home school links.
 We hope that you feel able to come and ask any questions you have regarding support for your child.
 You know your child best and you may feel that they need some additional help or support for some or all of their time at school

 Here at Ocker Hill Infant and Nursery School; we completely pride ourselves in meeting the needs of ALL children in school.
 Proudly, we teach a broad, balanced and enriched curriculum that helps every individual reach his or her potential in a healthy, happy and safe environment.

 Children with Special Educational Needs and Disabilities (SEND) are highly valued and are supported by a team of experienced teaching and support staff.
 Our dedicated staff ensure that a child’s individual challenges are supported and monitored so that every child makes progress, academically, socially, physically and emotionally.

 If you have any questions relating to the Special Educational Needs provision here at Ocker Hill Infant and Nursery please contact Miss Bailey on